collectionsasdata/part2whole/cfp.md

 1. Name of project

 2. List of team members, titles, and roles on the project

 3. Investigator Bios

-4. Summary of project
+4. Summary of Project

-5. Project Rationale
+5. Project Rationale and Statement of Significance (approximately 1500 words)

 - The reason for the project, how it aims to serve particular communities; to what extent, if any, needs are currently addressed by your institution or other institutions, what needs to be done; what your institution needs to accomplish these tasks.

-6. Statement of Significance
+- Outline of proposed collection’s significance and research value (see evaluation criteria for details).

+6. Project Plan

+7. Describe how the project will address the ethical issues specific to the proposed collection as data.

-7. A preliminary draft of a collections as data service plan describing the roles and services within the institution that will support the use of the collections as data
+- Draft Use model - should describe the positions, specific duties, services, and collaborations that will support computational use of collections as data by specific communities.
+Addresses how all of the above will be sustained post funding.

-8. A preliminary draft of an implementation plan describing the workflows and technologies required for creating the collections as data
+- Draft Implementation model - should describe the workflows, infrastructure, code, positions, specific duties, and services that make it possible to create and provide access to collections as data.
+Addresses how all of the above will be sustained post funding.

-9. An overview of the material to be made available as data
+- An overview of the material to be made available as data.
+Plan for the care and continued use of the collection after the funded portion of the project ends.

-10. Timeline of completion
+8. Timeline of completion

-11. Budget and budget narrative
+9. Budget and budget narrative

-12. Sustainability plan for the care and continued use of the collection after the funded portion of the project ends

-13. Statements of support
+10. Statements of support

 - from the library director or administrative equivalent addressing what concrete measures they will take to make sure the project team has the resources it needs to complete the project - this may include proposed temporary revisions to job descriptions and the establishment of official working groups with representation at leadership council meetings

 - from the librarian, archivist, or museum professional with senior administrative responsibility addressing how this project will benefit their institution and how library team members will be supported in accomplishing their tasks

-    - from the disciplinary scholar addressing how the data produced by this project will support the advance of research
+- from the disciplinary scholar addressing how the data produced by this project will support the advancement of research

 - from the project lead describing how the project will be organized

 # Contact